nysenate/Bluebird-CRM/modules/cacherouter/README.txt

 FALSE due to the fact that in Drupal 6 there are several caches (menu, localization) that do their own static storage.
 Advanced feature, use at own discretion.

+If your site uses domain level cookies, like $cookie_domain = '.example.com', and you are not sharing sessions with other Drupal instances configured in the same domain, you will need to customize this variable too, using per-site unique names:

+$conf['cacherouter_cookie'] = 'DRUPAL_UID';

 -------------------------------------------------------------------------------
 - TODO -